So gotta get to the feed store for the horses and SaveMart for us.

 salt and pepper to taste

 Put ground meat into a medium sized bowl.
 Add 1/2 tsp salt and a few grinds of pepper.
 Squeeze the spinach dry by pressing in the caulander with a paper towel (of if you are very green - use a clean tea towel).
 Add the spinach and feta to the ground meat and mix using your bare hands.
-That way you will not over-mix and it puts a little of your spirit into the meal.
-Form 3 patties and put on a plastic covered plate.(Then you will have one less dish to wash!)
-Put in the fridge while you do the potatoes.

 2 TB olive oil